estafette/estafette.io/content/design/architecture.md

 Currently the most important data stored in the database are the autoincrementing build number per pipeline and all the build and release logs.

+#### Queue

+In order to decouple parts of the logic cloud-native queue [NATS](https://nats.io/) is used.
+It's a very performant system to route messages between various parts of Estafette CI.
+It's currently used as queue - while it also supports _publish-subscribe_ and other concepts - to handle various triggers for Estafette pipelines.

 #### Cron timer

-This component uses a Kubernetes CronJob to fire a _tick_ event to the API layer every minute, which allows cron triggers to function without the API layer having to run timed events in the background itself.
+This component uses a Kubernetes CronJob to send a _cron event_ message through the queue towards the the API in order to handle _cron triggers_ while keeping the API layer stateless.

 ## Languages